The Bankrate promise

 What is the real cost of an MBA?

-While annual tuition costs of an MBA program can range from just under $20,000 to more than $80,000, the real cost of earning an MBA in person includes much more than tuition.
-Campus fees, room and board, transportation and textbooks all increase the bottom line.
+While the annual tuition costs of an MBA program can range from just under $20,000 to more than $80,000, the real cost of earning an MBA in person includes much more than tuition.
+Campus fees, room and board, transportation and textbooks increase the cost.

 Prospective full-time, on-campus students should also consider the lost opportunity cost.
 This cost refers to the lost salary and job opportunities should a student quit their job.
-For instance, if you earn $60,000 a year and resign to pursue a full-time education, your two-year opportunity cost is $120,000.
+For instance, if you earn $60,000 yearly and resign to pursue a full-time education, your two-year opportunity cost is $120,000.

 How much does an online MBA cost?